Welcome to Our Blog Hiking Ontario's Bruce Trail

 Sonya Richmond a Pilgrim along the Camino de Santiago.Sean Morton in Muxia Spain along Camino de Santiago.

-The result was that our first step back into nature on the Bruce lead us step by step to eventually set out across Spain on the Camino de Santiago along the Camino Frances, hike across France on the Via Podiensis/ GR65, and soon after trek the length of Portugal on the Caminho Portuguese Central.
+The result was that our first step back into nature on the Bruce led us step by step to eventually set out across Spain on the Camino de Santiago along the Camino Frances, hike across France on the Via Podiensis / GR65, and soon after trek the length of Portugal on the Caminho Portuguese Central.

 Trans Canada Trail Newfoundland.

-The Bruce Trail also gave us the space to prepare to hike pathways such as Newfoundland’s amazing East Coast Trail and by 2019 it had given us the confidence to sell my house, quit my job and take on the world’s longest pathway – the 27,000km long Trans Canada Trail (also known as The Great Trail).
-This adventure - in which we asked everyone to Come Walk With Us - began in 2019 in Cape Spear Newfoundland has since taken us more than 10,000km across Canada having hiked through the Maritime provinces, Quebec, Ontario and across the Prairies!
-In 2022 we will hike across Alberta and British Columbia to the Pacific Ocean and in 2023 we will hike to the Arctic Circle completing our amazing adventure!
+The Bruce Trail also gave us the space to prepare to hike pathways such as Newfoundland’s amazing East Coast Trail and by 2019 it had given us the confidence to sell my house, quit my job and take on the world’s longest pathway – the 28,000km long Trans Canada Trail (also known as The Great Trail).
+This adventure - in which we asked everyone to Come Walk With Us - began in 2019 in Cape Spear Newfoundland and has since taken us more than 14,000 km across Canada having hiked from the Atlantic to the Pacific!
+In the years to come, we hope to continue our hike to the Arctic Circle completing our amazing adventure!

 Yet the simple fact remains that it all began with that first step onto the Bruce Trail.